-What is the risk associated with Ilaris?
+What are the risks associated with Ilaris?

 Ilaris must not be used in patients with active or severe infection.
 For the full list of restrictions, see the package leaflet.

-Why has Ilaris been approved?
+Why is Ilaris approved?

-The company that markets Ilaris will provide doctors who will use Ilaris with educational material containing the prescribing information, the patient alert card and information for doctors containing important safety information about Ilaris, including precautions to be taken when using the medicine.
+The company that markets Ilaris will provide doctors who will use Ilaris with educational material containing the prescribing information, the patient reminder card and information for doctors containing important safety information about Ilaris, including precautions to be taken when using the medicine.